MCorange99/mclang/README.md

 10            // push 10 on stack
 while dup     // duplicate it with dup so it doesnt dissapear from stack 0 > do        // check if its bigger than 0
-    dup dump  // duplicate it and print it with dump
-    1 -       // decrement it with -
+    dup print  // duplicate it and print it with dump 1 -       // decrement it with - end
-end
 ```